vehjelmtvedt/GoGreen/README.md

 it must be imported as a Maven project.
 3. Once imported and the project is opened in the IDE, make sure to build the project.
 (Preferred JDK 8, although it should function properly on higher versions)
+4. After which, the codebase is ready to be used.
+It can either be packaged using Maven to produce the required .jars for the application, or ran from the IDE.

+### Starting the Application
-4. To start the application without packaging it, run the Server first, which is located under src/main/java/backend/Server.java
+1. To start the application without packaging it, run the Server first, which is located under src/main/java/backend/Server.java
-5. After running the Server, as many instances of the Client may be opened as needed.
+2. After running the Server, as many instances of the Client may be opened as needed.
 The clietn is located in src/main/java/frontend/gui/Main.java
+3. Using this method, the connections will be insecure and run through localhost via port 8080.

+### Running Tests
+The tests are located in src/test.
+There are two ways to run the tests:
+* IDE - Some Java IDEs allow to run tests and show the coverage results automatically.
+To do this in IntelliJ, for example, navigate to the test directory, right click on the java package and click 'Run All Tests'.
+* Maven - A universal way to run the tests is to run a Maven command on the project. mvn test will run the tests to check for success, and mvn install will run the tests to check if the 90% minimum test coverage criteria is met as well.

+### Running Checkstyle
+* Maven - simply run the Maven command mvn checkstyle:check.
+Less than 5 warnings must exist for the build to succeed.
+* IDE - some Java IDEs have Checkstyle plugins.
+These can also be used to see the Checkstyle warnings & errors.

+### License
+GNU 3.0

 ## Project Formalities
 ### Mockito Classes